-As was mentioned in the piece on elderly gardening, nature, in general, can improve short-term memory for dementia patients.
-So this shouldn’t come as a surprise that better memory retention will improve their mental health too!
+As was mentioned in the piece on elderly gardening, natural environments, in general, can improve short-term memory for dementia patients.
+So it shouldn’t come as a surprise that better memory retention will improve their mental health too!

 Trees Heighten Your Attention Span

 A short break under the oaks or pines can help eliminate mental fatigue and restore your attention span.
-Studies like this one or this one, have shown that a short nature break can bring everything back into focus.
+Studies like this one have shown that short nature-based interventions can bring everything back into focus.

-Experiencing the awe that nature’s bounty can inspire heightens the senses and brings you back into the now!
+Experiencing the awe that environmental health and nature’s bounty can inspire heightens the senses and brings you back into the now!
 This present-focused awareness helps you navigate your daily life and improves your mental health overall.

 And They Can Improve Your Mood

 Using a horror movie to shock their participants, this study then showed their participants natural or built environments.
 They assessed the mood of the participants both before the scary movie, after seeing the movie, and after seeing one of the environments.

 Those who saw the natural environment expressed that it was more beautiful, and there were marked signs of their mood being significantly improved from the natural environment.

-Those who saw the built environments didn’t find them as beautiful, nor did they have mood improvements.
+Those who saw the built environments didn’t find them as beautiful, nor did they have mood or acute mental health improvements.

 Helping Our Local Forests

-Let’s not forget that while there are all of these phenomenal studies coming out about the health benefits of trees on us, we still need to care for the trees themselves.
+Let’s not forget that while there are all of these phenomenal studies coming out about the mental health benefits of trees on us, we still need to care for the trees themselves.
 If they’re not around, they won’t do us any good.

 It’s a symbiotic relationship that really needs to be cultured, and researched much more deeply.